2025 MN State Fair DNR volunteer positions

 Thank you!
 Your efforts make the invasive species display a truly interactive experience!

-Contact Sasha Lodge at [email protected] with questions.
+Contact Sascha Lodge at [email protected] with questions.

 Wildfire Prevention Volunteer